Spray Insulation replacement and removal cost between £35 and £70 per square foot.

 Insulation types

-There are several kinds of insulation to take into account.
+There are several insulation kinds to take into account.
 They are suitable for different homes and climates.

 • Appropriate for floors, roofs, and walls.

-• They can be made of polystyrene, Rockwall, paper, or fiberglass.
+• Can be made of polystyrene, rockwall, paper, or fibreglass.

-• Build a physical barrier that directs heat.
+• Build a physical barrier and directs heat.

 • A sophisticated machine that blows in insulation makes sure there are no chilly patches in the attic’s difficult-to-reach crevices and corners.